Koha-Community/kohadocs/source/tools.rst

 Enter the patron's name or cardnumber in the search box and click on the right result to add the patron.

+Alternatively, you can click on the 'Enter multiple card numbers' link and scan (or type in) barcodes in the box.

 |image249|